How to Help Managers with Goal Setting at Work

 On the flip side, unclear goals can throw off your team dynamics, tanking motivation, dampening engagement, skewing perceptions of fairness, and even triggering unethical behavior and conflicts.
 Suddenly, that time investment feels more like a letdown.

 So, how can you help set clear, productive goals for managers?
-Check out these exclusive insights from our High Impact Goal Setting mini-workshop (and be sure to save your seat!).
+Check out these exclusive insights from our High Impact Goal Setting mini-workshop

-How to set goals for managers that stick.
+How to set goals for managers that stick

-Get a grip on goal levels
+Step 1: Get clear on goal levels

 In your organization, three tiers of goals are always in play – the overarching organizational purpose and objectives, the team’s collective purpose, and the specific goals and objectives for the team.
 Deblurring these levels is the key to achieving goal clarity and ensuring everyone is on the same page.